peterandu365/KidsDictationTool/README.md

 # KidsDictationTool

 A specialized tool designed to aid kids' learning through auditory dictation.
 It takes phrases from a text file and converts them to concatenated dictation audio.

 ## Description

 In the journey of language learning for kids, auditory dictation can play a pivotal role.
 The `KidsDictationTool` facilitates this by taking a list of phrases separated by new lines in a text file.
 Each phrase is then converted into an audio snippet using Google Text-to-Speech.

+**Changes in the new version:**
+- The pause interval between phrases has been increased to 3 seconds.
+- The extra interval added for each character beyond the initial three in a phrase has been reduced to half a second.
+- The generated audio filenames now have the first alphabetical character of the phrase as a prefix, providing more context to the generated files.
+- The script now supports processing a specific text file passed as an argument.
+If no specific file is passed, it processes all `.txt` files in the directory, creating an audio file for each.

-To ensure repetition and retention, each phrase is reiterated three times with a 2-second interval.
-To maintain kids' attention and give them time to process, the playback interval between phrases is determined by the length of the phrase: for each character beyond the initial three in the phrase, the interval is augmented by one second.
-All these audio snippets are seamlessly concatenated into a single audio file, making it easy for kids to play and practice.
+To ensure repetition and retention, each phrase is reiterated three times.
+The first two repetitions are followed by a 3-second pause, while the third repetition is followed by a pause that considers the length of the phrase.

 ## Requirements